samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

 | Yes | enWiki9 | 30,000 | 38.42% |
 | No | enWiki9 | 60,000 | 30.97% |
 | Yes | enWiki9 | 60,000 | 40.33% |

-### Datasets

-We have developed the pipeline to use wiki9, SST-Fine, and Bible Corpus for training the NP-SG model alongwith a DAN model on SST-Fine dataset for five class classification task.

-1. enwiki9 (to train NP-SG model)
-2. SST-Fine (to train test classification task)
-3. Bible corpus (from nltk, for small scale test experiments)

 ### References